mvrecovery/Alert/index.md

 The fund's email is no longer active as of Jan 30, 2022.
 I personally put in a substantial amount.
 I started this group with two goals:

 - To find other victims of this fund so we can work together to recover the funds.
-Please email me at **mvcapitalrecovery@gmail.com**
+The larger the amount lost the more likely we can get help from the government.
+Please kindly email me at **mvcapitalrecovery@gmail.com**

 - To alert the community of the behaviors of these syndicators